 The answer is quite simple: Ask them for it!
-But ask a teacher early on, even Junior year so you are ahead of the rush.
-If you feel a teacher will write you a good recommendation, there is a good chance many other kids feel the same about that teacher.
-You want to give the teachers ample to time to write you a nice one, so don’t wait until the last minute to ask the teacher to help you.
+But ask a teacher early on, even junior year so you are ahead of the rush.
+If you feel a teacher will write a good recommendation, there is a good chance many other kids feel the same about that teacher.
+You want to give the teachers ample time to write a nice one, so don’t wait until the last minute to ask the teacher to help you.
 Furthermore, if you want a teacher to write positive things about you, you want to show maturity and responsibility by getting the recommendation forms to them on time.
 The Common Application has teacher recommendation forms, as do many college applications.
 If they don’t have specific forms, a document on letterhead is just fine.

 Yes, they will have to register with either the NAIA or NCAA.
 Check with the college to find which they use.
 NAIA: Register at www.naia.org, you will need a credit card, must request a transcript be sent to them.
 NCAA: Register at www.ncaaclearinghouse.net, you will need a credit card, must request a transcript be sent to them.
 Must send SAT/ACT scores to NAIA and NCAA (they will not take off of the transcript).

 Organization and forgetting passwords!
-There will be many online registrations in your future (for example: SAT, ACT, gacollege411, college applications, FAFSA)…make sure you have a system to keep track of all your passwords.
+There will be many online registrations in your future (for example: SAT, ACT, gafutures, college applications, FAFSA)…make sure you have a system to keep track of all your passwords.
 If you are “old school” start a college folder and write on inside flap the site, user name and password.
 If you are proficient with technology, use your iPhone, iPad, etc. and the notes section to record the site, user name, password.
 Another tip: DO NOT EVER CREATE MORE THAN ONE ACCOUNT!!
 This will cause you time and frustration in having to call the organization to undo the mess.

 Waiting until senior year to think about college.
 Many colleges and scholarship committees will require a resume, portfolio, or list of accomplishments.
 You will forget what you did in 9th grade, so my advice is to begin a resume or activity sheet listing your accomplishments in the areas of academics, volunteer work, extracurricular, etc. An easy way to remember to do this is each spring when we hold our Honors Day; use this as your cue to record your accomplishments.
-Trust …you’ll be glad you did!
+Trust me…you’ll be glad you did!